Do you have a family Christmas tradition?

-As a child I remember weeks on end of washing chocolate molds.
+As a child, I remember weeks on end of washing chocolate molds.
 If I closed my eyes right now I could almost smell the warm gingerbread coming out of the oven (I still love Gingerbread houses – check out these beautiful ideas from Shari’s Berries if that is your Christmas Tradition!).

 Even after I grew up and moved away, I still came back to mom’s kitchen (The Candy Shop) a couple of weekends in December.
 We played Christmas music and laughed for hours soaking in the love and joy of the season.

 When I was pregnant with my oldest Little Blessing, my parents divorced.
 All of our Family Traditions ended.
 It still hurts today and I struggle with anxiety around the holiday season.